Business Continuity and Scenario Planning

 - Why is Business Continuity Critical?
 We examine potential “headaches” such as telecommunications failures and the potential for disruptions caused by environmental failures.

 - Basic Definitions – We explore some basic definitions such as Business Continuity Management, Business Impact Analysis, Critical Market Participants, Major Operational Disruption, Operational Risk, Recovery Time and Resilience among others.

-- Risks & Threats – Understanding risk, what are the real treats and interdependencies are only a few of the many issues coved in this session.
+- Risks & Threats – Understanding risk, what are the real threats and interdependencies are only a few of the many issues covered in this session.